tmcgilchrist/ghuntley/content/blog/welcome-to-sydney-australia.md

 - hospitality
 ---

 Hello there!
 First, you have made the correct decision to visit Sydney, it's a pretty chill place.
-To help you fall even more in love with my city, I have provided you with a list of awesome things to do
+To help you fall even more in love with my city, I have provided you with a list of awesome things to do.
+If you discover something awesome during your stay please send in a PR with the deets by tapping the Octocat.

 # coffee